Senate panel approves Trump attorney general nominee

 But Barr has refused to promise that he will release the report in its entirety, citing Justice Department regulations that encourage prosecutors not to criticize people who they do not end up charging with criminal behavior.

+Whitaker, who was appointed by Trump in November, said last week that the investigation “is close to being completed.”

+Democrats on the U.S. House of Representatives’ Judiciary Committee on Thursday prepared a subpoena to compel Whitaker to testify on Friday, prompting him to say he will not appear unless the subpoena threat is lifted.

-Reporting by Andy Sullivan; Editing by Doina Chiacu and Jonathan Oatis
+Additional reporting by Richard Cowan; Editing by Doina Chiacu and Jonathan Oatis